solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 - **Feature-Queue PDA**: Stores an *immutable* list of the previous epoch's requested activations.

-When a new epoch begins, the Feature-Request PDA will be an empty list.
-When key-holders submit the CLI command to activate a feature, the Feature Gate Program appends the feature ID to the Feature-Request set at the same time as creating the feature account .
-Revoked features are removed from the Feature-Request list.
+When a new epoch begins, a new Feature-Request PDA will be created, thus initializing an empty list.
+When key-holders submit the CLI command to activate a feature, the Feature Gate program appends the feature ID to the Feature-Request set at the same time as creating the feature account.
+Revoked features are removed from the Feature-Request list when the Feature Gate program's `RevokePendingActivation` instruction is invoked.

-At the end of the epoch, the Feature-Request set is written to the Feature-Queue PDA by the runtime, where it becomes immutable.
-The Feature-Request PDA is then reset to an empty list again, also by the runtime.
+At the end of the epoch, the Feature-Request set is written to a new Feature-Queue PDA (for the next epoch) by the runtime, where it becomes immutable.
+A new empty-list Feature-Request PDA is then created for the next epoch, also by the runtime.

 The newly created immutable Feature-Queue can then be used by nodes to signal support for potential activation in the next epoch.